 - Ensure you have loaded Raw Sonar Files into your project.
 These can be added using the 'Source' pull-down menu (1) at the top of the main window.

-Choose the same line that will be used in the wobble test.
 Select 'Create Dynamic Surface' from the 'Dynamic Surface' pull-down menu (4) or click the 'Create Dynamic Surface' Icon (5).

-- Select a single line to be loaded into the wobble test tool from within the Project Sources window (2).
+- Select a single line to be loaded into the Wobble Test Tool from within the Project Sources window (2).

-Using the Wobble Test Tool
+Using the Wobble Analysis Tool